laravel/vapor-docs/1.0/resources/databases.md

 #### Serverless Databases

-Serverless databases are auto-scaling Aurora MySQL 5.6 databases which do not have a fixed amount of RAM or disk space.
+Serverless databases are auto-scaling Aurora MySQL 5.6 / Postgres 10.0 databases which do not have a fixed amount of RAM or disk space.
 Instead, these databases automatically scale based on the needs of your application.
 At their smallest scale, they are allocated 1GB of RAM.

 :::warning Serverless Databases